 In New York City, the FISP program (formerly Local law 11/98) was implemented with the public’s safety in mind.
-The law states that any building 6 stories or more must undergo critical examination by a Qualified Exterior Wall Inspector (QEWI).
+The law states that any building greater than 6 stories must undergo critical examination by a Qualified Exterior Wall Inspector (QEWI).
 After the inspection is performed, the QEWI will classify the building into one of three categories.
 Safe, SWARMP (Safe with a Repair and Maintenance Program) or Unsafe.

 If no deleterious conditions are observed on a subject building’s façades, the building will be classified as Safe.
 This means that at the time of inspection, no items have deteriorated or will deteriorate to the point that they must be replaced over the next five years.
 This classification is very diff icult to obtain.
 Since many buildings have been around for quite some time, façade components will likely need some level of repair or maintenance.
 Unless a full façade restoration has been performed, or a building is fairly new and being inspected for its first time, a Safe designation is less often granted.

 Safe with a Repair and Maintenance Program (SWARMP) means that while the building is not considered to be unsafe, a repair and maintenance plan must be put into effect.
 Aging items should be repaired and/or maintained between the next one to five years.
 This designation cannot be given if any facade component will become unsafe within the next 12 months.